Franco Miller Jr.

-Franco Miller Jr. (born 9 February 1999) is a Bahamian professional basketball player for Fibwi Palma of Spain's LEB Plata.
-He has also represented the Bahamas men's national basketball team in international competitions.
+Franco Veangelo Miller Jr. (born 9 February 1999) is a Bahamian professional basketball player for the Ningbo Rockets of the Chinese Basketball Association (CBA).
+He also represents the Bahamas national team in international competitions.

 Early life and college career

 Miller was born in Freeport, Bahamas, and later moved to Canada where he attended Crestwood Preparatory College in Toronto.
 There, he became one of the program's top scorers and earned attention from U.S. college recruiters.

 In 2018, Miller committed to play for Ole Miss in the Southeastern Conference.
 He redshirted his first season due to injury and appeared in 19 games during the 2019–20 campaign.

-Seeking more playing time, he transferred to Florida Gulf Coast University (FGCU) where he played three seasons.
+Seeking more playing time, he transferred to Florida Gulf Coast University (FGCU) where he played four seasons.
 During his tenure with the Eagles, Miller became a regular rotation player and averaged 7 points, 3 rebounds, and 2 assists in his senior year.

 Professional career

 In August 2024, Miller signed with Spanish club Fibwi Palma in the LEB Plata.
 He joined the team after participating in international play with the Bahamas, being described as a versatile combo guard able to contribute at both backcourt positions.